17 Top-Rated Attractions & Things to Do in Bar Harbor, ME

 Multiple paths lead from this pier, beckoning cruise ship patrons to explore the beautiful shoreline via the Shore Path, head towards the town's main shops and restaurants on a track that leads towards Main Street, or relax in Agamont Park.

-7. Agamont Park
+7. Take a Time Out in Agamont Park

 The main reason to visit Agamont Park is for its phenomenal view.
 Frenchman Bay seems to stretch out forever, beckoning your camera to start snapping.
 On a clear day, you can see straight to Bar Island and the Porcupine Islands.